lquixada/cross-fetch/README.md

 In order to run a fetch that is cross-platform compatible, cross-fetch has been created.
 It is just the same as isomorphic-fetch but updated and that bug fixed.

 #### How does it work?

 cross-fetch (like isomorphic-fetch) is just a proxy.
-If you're in node, it delivers you the [node-fetch](https://www.npmjs.com/package/node-fetch) library, if you're in a browser ou React Native, it delivers you the github's [whatwg-fetch](https://github.com/github/fetch).
+If you're in node, it delivers you the [node-fetch](https://www.npmjs.com/package/node-fetch) library, if you're in a browser ou React Native, it delivers you the github's [fetch-ponyfill](https://github.com/qubyte/fetch-ponyfill).

 #### Where can I find the API docs?

 You can find a comprehensive doc at [Github's fetch](https://github.github.io/fetch/) page.

-## Warnings
+## Warning

-* This adds `fetch` as a global so that its API is consistent between browsers, node and react-native.
 * If you're in an environment that doesn't support Promises, you must bring your own ES6 Promise compatible polyfill. [es6-promise](https://github.com/jakearchibald/es6-promise) is suggested.
-* For ease-of-maintenance and backward-compatibility reasons, this library will always be a polyfill.
-As a "safe" alternative, which does not modify the global, consider [fetch-ponyfill](https://github.com/qubyte/fetch-ponyfill).

 ## Support